MetaMask/metamask-docs/snaps/concepts/keyring-api.md

 ## Example

-See the [example Keyring Snap source code](https://github.com/MetaMask/snap-simple-keyring) for more information.
+See the [example account management Snap source code](https://github.com/MetaMask/snap-simple-keyring) for more information.